-CONSUME: CHEF / MAKER Talks
+CONSUME: CHEF / MAKER ARTIST TALKS

 Starting with the opening afternoon of Consume: Handcrafting L.A.
 Restaurants, the Craft in America Center will be presenting talks between chefs and designers/makers that they have worked with.
 Check back as we add more talks throughout the run of the exhibition.